oh-facts/Redward-Cullen/README.md

 Check the wiki for detailed explanations and exact feature list.

 While its perfectly cross platform, I haven't been able to get it to run on my WSL Ubuntu due to vcpkg related issues.
-I think its a WSL issue and it should ideally work.
+I think its a WSL issue and it should definitely work.
 (Test and lmk)

 # Build Instructions
 ### Windows